A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Results and Discussion

 \subsection{Efficiency Comparison}

-Although TACO reduces token consumption at each step, it may also allow the agent to take more steps on challenging tasks, while the baseline often terminates after only one or two attempts.
-This leads to substantial variation in trajectory length across methods.
-In such cases, directly comparing per-step token overhead, particularly for methods with inferior task performance, can be misleading.
-Therefore, we evaluate accuracy under fixed token budgets to ensure a fair comparison.
+Considering differences in model capability, we set the budget range for each model according to the token-usage distribution observed under the vanilla agent scaffold (i.e., Terminus-2).

-\paragraph{TACO’s compression strategy effectively improves the agent’s token efficiency.} We evaluate the token efficiency of agents with and without \agentname{} on TB~2.0.
-As shown in Fig.~\ref{fig:acc_vs_token}, TACO improves performance across all six models under the same token budget, ranging from 14 million to 120 million tokens.
-For Qwen3-Coder-480B, DeepSeek-V3.2, and MiniMax-M2.5, TACO yields stable gains of 1\%--2\% across all budget settings, while for smaller models below 32B, the improvements are generally around 2\%--3\%.
+\paragraph{TACO improves accuracy under fixed token budgets.} We evaluate the token efficiency of agents with and without \agentname{} on TB~2.0.
+As shown in Fig.~\ref{fig:acc_vs_token}, TACO consistently improves performance across all six models under the same token budgets, ranging from 14 million to 120 million tokens.
+For Qwen3-Coder-480B, DeepSeek-V3.2, and MiniMax-M2.5, TACO yields stable gains of 1\%--2\% across all budget settings, while for smaller models below 32B parameters, the gains are generally around 2\%--3\%.
+We further investigate the impact of \agentname{} on model potential.
+As shown in Appendix~\ref{appdex:TTS}, \agentname{} substantially enhances the agent's test-time scaling capability.